-Instructions: Answer the following questions using resources described in this section.
+Instructions: Answer the following questions using resources described in this chapter.

-1 What is the assessed market value and annual taxes for 1719 Franklin Ave W in Minneapolis?
-2 What is the Property ID (PID) for the Russian Museum (5500 Stevens Avenue S) in Minneapolis?
-3 Who is the taxpayer for the McDonald's at the NW corner of Lake St E and 31st Ave S in Minneapolis?
-4 What is the lot size for the Bakken Museum (3537 Zenith Ave S, Minneapolis) in square feet?
-5 Find the property immediately to the west of 1850 38th St E, Minneapolis.
+Answe er Question Suggested Source 1 What is the assessed market value and annual taxes for 1719 Franklin Ave W in Minneapolis?
+Hennepin County 2 What is the Property ID (PID) for the Russian Museum (5500 Stevens Avenue S) in Minneapolis?
+Hennepin County 3 Who is the taxpayer for the McDonald's at the NE corner of Lake St E and 31st Ave S in Minneapolis (Longfellow neighborhood)?
+Hennepin County 4 What is the lot size for the Bakken Museum (3537 Zenith Ave S, Minneapolis) in square feet?
+Hennepin County 5 Find the property immediately to the west of 1850 38th St E, Minneapolis.
 When was it last sold and what was the purchase price?
-6 In the Midtown Phillips neighborhood, what percentage of occupied housing is occupied by renters?
-7 What is the median monthly rent paid in the Willard-Hay neighborhood?
-8 What was the Total Estimated Market Value for 3100 Excelsior #102 in 2018?
-9 In what zoning district(s) is the Surly Brewery (520 Malcolm Ave SE, Minneapolis)?
-10 How has the total number of housing units in Minneapolis changed betweent 2010 and 2020?
-11 Is a car wash a permited use at 4553 34th Ave S, Minneapolis?
-12 What was the Median Household Income in the Seward Neighborhood in 2000?
-13 Based on TheMLSOnline results, how many multifamily buildings are listed for sale in the Minneapolis school district (#1) for \$500,000 or less?
-14 What is the most recent traffic count on W Lake St between Nicollet Ave and Blaisdell Ave?
-15 Between 2012 and 2016, did traffic on Cedar Ave S, between E 24th and E 25th Street, increase or decrease?
-16 What was the most recent official (not draft) traffic count on Mainstreet between 5th and 6th Avenues in downtown Hopkins?
-17 How many retail spaces are available for lease within a 1-mile radius of Hennepin & Lake in Uptown?
-What is the range of asking rates for those locations?
-18 Who is the Manager of Zoning Administration for the City of Minneapolis CPED and what is his phone extension?
-19 Based on LoopNet results, how many industrial or office buildings smaller than 20,000 square feet are listed for sale in Minneapolis?
-20 Based on a MNCar search, how many buildings are for sale in Minneapolis that sit on 0.25 to
+Hennepin County 6 In the Phillips neighborhood, what percentage of occupied housing is occupied by renters?
+MN Compass 7 What is the median monthly rent paid in the Whittier neighborhood?
+MN Compass 8 What was the Total Estimated Market Value for 3100 Excelsior #102 in 2020?
+City of Mpls / Prop InfoValuation History 9 In what zoning district(s) is the Surly Brewery (520 Malcolm Ave SE, Minneapolis)?
+City of Mpls / Prop InfoLot Info 10 How has the total number of households in Minneapolis changed betweent 2010 and 2020?
+MetCouncil 11 What is the Median Household Income in the Seward Neighborhood?
+MN Compass 12 Based on TheMLSOnline results, how many multifamily buildings are listed for sale in Minneapolis for \$500,000 or less?
+TheMLSonline 13 What is the most recent traffic count on W Lake St between Nicollet Ave and Blaisdell Ave?
+MnDot 14 Between 2012 and 2016, did traffic on Cedar Ave S, between E 24th and E 25th Street, increase or decrease?
+Mpls traffic 15 Based on LoopNet results, how many industrial or office buildings smaller than 20,000 square feet are listed for sale in Minneapolis?
+LoopNet 16 Based on a MNCar search, how many buildings are for sale in Minneapolis that sit on 0.25 to 0.50 acres?
+MNCar